jackgisby/longitudinal_olink_proteomics/scripts/example_script.md

     ## adapt: 3000
     ## burn-in: 3000
     ## thinning: 10
-    ## time: 0.7 min
+    ## time: 0.6 min

 # Random Forests

-We used the first sample for each individual to predict overall (peak) WHO severity.
+We used the first sample for each individual to predict peak WHO severity.
 A random forests model is generated using caret (using 10-fold cross-validation repeated 10 times).
 Variable importance measures are then calculated for each protein.

 ``` r
 plasma_independent <- get_first_samples(plasma_full[plasma_full$Case_Control == "POSITIVE",])